-The Village has received Health Department approval for a new tablet chlorination system which will be safer and less costly to operate than the existing liquid chlorine system.
-In addition, the new system will be computer controlled to maintain a more accurate dosage of chlorine in the system.
+In 2007 the Village Water Department installed a new tablet chlorination system which is safer and less costly to operate than the existing liquid chlorine system.
+In addition, the new system is computer controlled to maintain a more accurate dosage of chlorine in the system.
 The Village is completing the replacement of all water meters with newer models that can be read by a portable handheld scanner and downloaded to a computer for billing.
 This will provide for more accurate and efficient meter reading.
-If you have one of the few meter that has not yet been replaced, contact the Village of Elmsford Water Department immediately at 592-7770 to make an appointment.
+If you have one of the few meters that has not yet been replaced, contact the Village of Elmsford Water Department immediately at 592-7770 to make an appointment.